eunbaeAN/NiceBacteria/README.md

 # Inputs/outputs
 This pipeline takes FASTQs as inputs: short read sequencing data obtained from Illumina technology or/and long read sequencing data obtained from Oxford Nanopore Technology or Pacific Biosciences technology.

+### Structure of the output folders
+The pipeline will create several folders corresponding to the different processes of the pipeline.
+The output folder called "results" will be saved in the location where you run this pipeline.